Understanding eye dominance is important for overall shooting accuracy and firearm motor skills.

-- How to determine your dominant eye for shooting
+- How to find out which eye is your dominant one for shooting

-- What to do if you're cross-eye dominant,
+- What steps to take if you have cross-eye dominance

 What Is Eye Dominance

-Eye dominance is the brains’ preference to take information from one eye over the other.
-It's also called Ocular dominance as well as eye preference or eyedness.
+Eye dominance is when the brain favors one eye to gather information over the other.
+It's also known as ocular dominance, eye preference, or eyedness.

 - Find an object 10 - 20 feet away to focus your eyes on